Back to articlesGuide

 What is FreeCell Solitaire?

-FreeCell is a solitaire card game where all 52 cards are dealt face-up into 8 tableau columns.
-Four free cells serve as temporary storage.
-The goal is to move all cards to four foundation piles by suit from Ace to King.
+FreeCell is a solitaire card game in which all 52 cards are dealt face-up into 8 tableau columns.
+Four free cells provide temporary single-card storage, and the goal is to build all four suits up from Ace to King on the foundations.
+It is almost entirely a game of skill.

 Is every FreeCell game winnable?

 Nearly.
-Of the original 32,000 numbered FreeCell deals in Microsoft FreeCell, only one (#11982) is proven unsolvable.
-Overall, about 99.999% of FreeCell deals are winnable with perfect play.
+Of the original 32,000 numbered Microsoft FreeCell deals, only deal #11982 is proven unsolvable.
+Across large random samples about 99.999% of deals are winnable with perfect play, so a loss almost always means a mistake was made rather than an impossible deal.

 What is the difference between FreeCell and Klondike?